Zanana-med/Born2BeRoot/README.md

 	<img  src = "https://i.ibb.co/kBtnLyj/fpp-large-metallic-wall-texture-product-750x1000-u2.jpg" width="320">
 </p>

-The root is the **superuser** of the Linux system, the default administrative account with unrestricted access to the entire system and all of its resources, it's the most **powerful** user on Linux.
+The root is the **superuser** of the Linux system, the default administrative account with unrestricted access to the entire system and all of its resources, he is the most **powerful** user on Linux.
 **The root** user has the power to :
 + Modify system files;
 + Create and manage users;